Pacific Kava kratom & kava bar in Pensacola, Florida

 So what makes a kava bar so special?
 Is it just a glorified coffeehouse?

-In our opinion, a kava bar can be much more than that.
+In our opinion, a kava (and kratom) bar can be much more than that.
 There are a number of things that make kava bars special.
 What we’re most drawn to, though, is the social aspect.
 Kava has a storied history as a ceremonial and social drink, and kava bars tend to inherently exude a very social vibe the moment you walk through the doors.

 Take the Fijian tradition of shouting “Bula!” when you receive your kava drink, and clapping three times once you’ve guzzled down the brew.
 Where else are you able to shout and clap at a place that serves food without getting some stares?
 (Maybe at a hibachi restaurant, but we digress.)

 Even if you go alone, you’ll usually make friends fast.
-It’s not uncommon for patrons of a kava bar to initiate conversation with complete strangers.
+It’s not uncommon for patrons of a kava bar to initiate a conversation with complete strangers.
 In fact, you’re often encouraged to!
 Generally, you won’t find that type of hospitality at your local Starbucks or average bar.

 Another aspect of the kava bar that makes it so intriguing is the number of unique drinks they offer, as well as the manner in which you receive them.
 The typical highball glass or mule mug is often replaced with a half-coconut or seashell or a reusable alternative with a similar shape.
-With teas like kratom and kombucha, and dozens of different variations of kava-oriented beverages, you’re sure to find some unconventional drinks that satisfy your taste buds.
+With teas like kratom and kombucha and dozens of different variations of kava-oriented beverages, you’re sure to find some unconventional drinks that satisfy your taste buds.

 If there aren’t any kava/kratom bars in your area, you don’t have to miss out on the experience entirely.
 Invite some friends over and brew up a big batch of kratom tea or kava!